hai-vr/documentation/docs/products/constraint-tools/skinned-mesh-constraint.md

 <HaiTag isUniversal={true} />
 </HaiTags>

-Creates a parent constraint that moves with the closest polygon of a Skinned Mesh Renderer.
+Creates a parent constraint that is weighted to move similarly to the closest polygon of a Skinned Mesh Renderer.

 Use this component when you notice that attaching an object to your body is not as straightforward as parenting to a bone.

-This does not follow the movement of blendshapes.
+This does **not** follow the movement of blendshapes, and does **not** follow the movement of cloth meshes.

 <HaiVideo src="../img/oSEDSUFVRj.mp4"></HaiVideo>